-- Noise-cancelling headphones: “PREMIUM QUIET.
+- Noise-canceling headphones: “PREMIUM QUIET.
 BOLD SOUND.”

 Now that you have the reader’s attention you need to address their needs through the problem your product solves.

 - Stock newsletter: You don’t know what stocks you should be looking into and you definitely don’t have time to research stocks all day.
-Thanks to our research, you’ll now have your eye on stocks with huge upside.
+Thanks to our research, you’ll now have your eye on stocks with huge upsides.
 Plus it only takes you 5 minutes to get up to speed.

-- Noise-cancelling headphones: Imagine you’re in a crowded café trying to read.
+- Noise-canceling headphones: Imagine you’re in a crowded café trying to read.
 Try each of the modes below to get a sense of how much — or how little — you’ll hear around you.